Updated:

 Instead of having more complex tables, our suggestion is to restructure them into multiple tables.
 It’ll be a better experience for screen reader users and could also be easier to read for visual users.

 The table above could be restructured to be two tables: one table for the zodiac poster and another for the angel poster.
-This removes the poster name column, which means there aren’t multiple headers.
+This removes the poster name column, which means there aren’t multiple spanning headers.

 From there, I made the caption “Sizes available for [poster name] by color” so it’s clear which poster it is, there are different colors, and there are different sizes for each color.
 Now, each of my tables only needs one set of headers.